dippynark/cluster-api-provider-kubernetes/docs/persistent-control-plane.md

 Since a KubernetesMachine resource exposes the full Pod spec, PersistentVolumes can be used in the same way as for other Kubernetes workloads to persist data.

 Additionally, in the same way as [StatefulSets], KubernetesMachines support `volumeClaimTemplates` to dynamically provision PersistentVolumeClaims which then bind to an available PersistentVolume or trigger a PersistentVolume provisioner.
-The main difference here compared with StatefulSets is that the resulting PersistentVolumeClaims are [owned] by the KubernetesMachine; this means that they will be deleted should the KubernetesMachine be deleted.
-If you do not want this behaviour make sure to manually specify the list of volumes to mount.
+In the same way as StatefulSets, deleting a KubernetesMachine will not delete the volumes associated with it to ensure data safety.

-The following manifest creates a KubernetesMachine controller that stores etcd data as well as data created during the kubeadm bootstrap phase on dynamically provisioned PersistentVolumes.
+The following manifest creates a controller KubernetesMachine that stores etcd data on a dynamically provisioned PersistentVolume.
 It assumes we are running on a cluster that supports [dynamic volume provisioning].

 ```yaml
 kind: KubernetesMachine